Office: A237 Behavioral Science Building

 - Organizational Communication

-Elizabeth A. Williams is an Assistant Professor of Organizational Communication.
+Elizabeth A. Williams is an Associate Professor of Organizational Communication.
 Elizabeth teaches classes in Organizational and Professional Communication as well as Relating & Organizing for Health.
 Her research interests include identification and leadership in a variety of organizational contexts, including distributed teams, multiteam systems, organizations experiencing change, and health organizations.
 Her work has been published in Journal of Communication, Journal of Health Communication, Health Communication, and various edited volumes.
 She has conducted communication workshops in a variety of corporate and academic settings, has been recognized for excellence in teaching, and and in 2012, she was awarded the International Communication Association's W. Charles Redding Dissertation Award.

 Ph.D., Purdue University